Triage

 5. The work adds features or abstraction of limited value, especially in a way that could easily be recreated outside of the engine.

-6. The work has been sitting in review for so long and accumulated so many conflicts that it would be simpler to redo it from scratch.
+6. The work has been sitting in review for so long and accumulated so many conflicts that it needs substantial work to get it in a correct state.

 7. The PR is pointlessly large, and should be broken into multiple smaller PRs for easier review.